vitessio/website/content/en/docs/user-guides/topology-service.md

 ### Recovery

-If a local Topology Server dies and is not recoverable, it can be wiped out.
+If a Local Topology Server dies and is not recoverable, it can be wiped out.
 All the tablets in that cell then need to be restarted so they re-initialize their topology records (but they won’t lose any MySQL data).

-If the global Topology Server dies and is not recoverable, this is more of a problem.
-All the Keyspace / Shard objects have to be re-created.
+If the Global Topology Server dies and is not recoverable, this is more of a problem.
+All the Keyspace / Shard objects have to be recreated or be restored.
 Then the cells should recover.

 ## Global data

-This section describes the data structures stored in the global instance of the topology server.
+This section describes the data structures stored in the Global instance of the topology server.

 ### Keyspace